How to Set Up a Will

 With unbundled legal services, you can hire an unbundled estate planning lawyer in your area to handle parts of your estate planning needs, while you save money by taking care of the rest yourself.

-Before you pay high upfront fees, fill out an online form, get instantly connected to an unbundled attorney in your area, and learn if your estate planning needs are a good fit to be unbundled today.
+Before you pay high upfront fees, get instantly connected to an unbundled attorney in your area, and learn if your estate planning needs are a good fit to be unbundled today.